mooselau/LearningNotes/README.md

 # LearningNotes
-Sort of a notebook on many things..
+Sort of a notebook on many things...